UPSCb/course-web/README.md

 * http://www.w3schools.com/bootstrap/default.asp - The "CMS" we use (Bootstrap)

-* https://www.npmjs.com/package/jade - The template language for writing HTML
+* https://www.npmjs.com/package/pug - The template language for writing HTML

 ## Changes needed for a course

 To edit the website for a course, you need to:

-1. Edit the title of the course in the index, connect and materials jade view files (Look for the first h1)
+1. Edit the title of the course in the index, connect and materials pug view files (Look for the first h1)
 2. Edit the short version of the title in the index, connect and materials js routes files (Look for :title:")
 3. Edit the participant list in the connect.js file (At the moment this is a bit convoluted as we used 2 servers and had to divide the participants across, but ideally it should be a simple user-ID list.
 The ID is later used to assign the Port number to connect to the user-specific Docker containers.